K0K0SHA/K0K0SHA/README.md

 ## Hello
 Nice to meet you.
 I'm just a sysadmin who got carried away with hacking.
 GitHub serves as a primary document+codebase for my public research projects.
 I doubt any of this will be seen by many people, besides glowie dragnets.
 I guess that's good, because you could easily crash any system just by cloning my repos.
 And most networks.
 In fact, you should probably go away.
-Most code I write is thus destructive in nature.
+Most code I write is destructive in nature.

 # My Repos
 My Repo Descriptions